Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Detailed Conversion of Population Programs

 The third type, $I_i=(X:=f(Y))$, has some special cases.
 We first assume $Y\ne\IP$ wlog, as the value of $\IP$ is simply $i$ and $f(Y)$ could be replaced by a constant expression.
 Both $X=Y$ and $X=\IP$ have to be handled separately.
 The general procedure then is that (the agent responsible for) $\IP$ moves $X$ into an intermediate state in $Q_\mathrm{map}$ and waits.
 Then, $X$ meets $Y$, updates its value, and finally signals $\IP$ to continue to computation.

 We start with the ordinary case $X\notin\{Y,\IP\}$.

 Now we handle the special cases.
 These are easier, as only two agents are involved. { }

-\paragraph*{Output broadcast.} As mentioned above, we need to ensure that the agents come to a consensus.
+\parag{Output broadcast} As mentioned above, we need to ensure that the agents come to a consensus.
 So we convert $\Prot$ again, to the final population protocol $\Prot'=(Q',\delta',\PPInput',O')$.
 This uses the standard broadcast construction, so $Q':=Q^*\times\{\True,\False\}$, $\PPInput':=\PPInput\times\{\False\}$, $O':=Q'\times\{\True\}$ and for all $q_1,q_2,q_1',q_2'\in Q^*$ with $(q_1,q_2\mapsto q_1',q_2')\in\delta$ or $(q_1,q_2)=(q_1',q_2')$ we have transitions

-We now summarise the above conversion. \begin{proposition} If a population machine deciding $\varphi$ with size $n$ exists, then there is a population protocol deciding $\varphi'(x)\Leftrightarrow x\ge k\wedge\varphi(x-k)$ with $\O(n)$ states, for some $k\in\N$. \end{proposition} \begin{proof} Let $\pi$ denote a mapping between configurations of the population machine $\Machine$ and the population protocol $\Prot$ resulting from our conversion.
+\parag{Correctness} We now show that the above conversion is correct.
+We first define a mapping $\pi$ between configurations of the population machine $\Machine$ and the population protocol $\Prot$ resulting from our conversion.
 A configuration $C$ of $\Machine$ is mapped to a configuration $\pi(C)$ of $\Prot$ as follows.

+First, we prove that any configuration with sufficiently many agents in the initial state reaches a configuration $\pi(C)$, for some $C$. \footnote{To show correctness, we need only the case $c\in\N^{\PPInput}$, but we use it also to show almost self-stabilisation.}